 Step 3: Loosen and Remove the Fuel Lines from the High-Pressure Fuel Pump

-This step, you're going to want to release the pressure from the high pressure fuel pump (HPFP).
-To do so, slowly loosen the 17mm that connects high-pressure fuel line to it.
+In this step, you're going to want to release the pressure from the high-pressure fuel pump (HPFP).
+To do so, slowly loosen the 17mm that connects the high-pressure fuel line to it.
 For this step, make sure to wear safety glasses as you do not want pressurized fuel in your eyes.
 A rag also helps to stop any fuel from going anywhere.

 Using pliers, pull the clamp on the fuel hose back so that the hose can be removed from the HPFP.